Othernet-Project/librarian/docs/source/developers/components_exports.rst

 ---------------

 WSGI middleware follow the same rules as plugins.
-Unlike plugins, though, WSGI middleware do not have a ``name`` attribue, and are referred to by their full module path (e.g., ``librarian.core.i18n.I18NMiddleware``).
+Unlike plugins, though, WSGI middleware do not have a ``name`` attribute, and are referred to by their full module path (e.g., ``librarian.core.i18n.I18NMiddleware``).

 Declaring in the configuration is done using the ``middleware`` option, listing